Woman stabbed in Birmingham bus stop attack dies

 A woman who was stabbed in the neck in an unprovoked attack at a bus stop in Birmingham has died, police have confirmed.

-Katie Fox, 34, was targeted in Smallbrook Queensway, just outside the Bullring shopping centre, shortly before 21:00 GMT, on Friday.
+Katie Fox, 34, was targeted in Smallbrook Queensway, just outside the Bullring shopping centre, shortly before 21:00 GMT on Friday.

-Djeison Rafael, 21, appeared before Birmingham Magistrates' Court on Monday, charged over the attack.
+Djeison Rafael, 21, appeared before Birmingham Magistrates' Court on Monday charged over the attack.

-He was previously accused of attempted murder but following Ms Fox's death the charge has been updated to murder.
+He was previously accused of attempted murder, but following Ms Fox's death, the charge has been updated to murder.

 The 21-year-old, of Rosedale Avenue, Smethwick, is also charged with two counts of causing actual bodily harm on 27 October and 7 November, possession of a Stanley blade and assaulting a detention escort officer.

-Rafael, who appeared before District Judge John Bristow, was told to be quiet as he interrupted the six-minute hearing multiple times.
+Mr Rafael, who appeared before District Judge John Bristow, was told to be quiet as he interrupted the six-minute hearing multiple times.

 Image caption,

-Detectives are appealing for witnesses who may have seen Mr Rafael, who is described as a Black British national, and is believed to have been wearing an all-grey tracksuit, black hat, trainers and rucksack.
+Detectives are appealing for witnesses who may have seen Mr Rafael, who they described as a black British national, and is believed to have been wearing an all-grey tracksuit, black hat, trainers and rucksack.

 The stabbing happened outside the Bullring shopping centre, opposite the main entrance to Birmingham New Street station.

-Police said they were treating it as an "unprovoked attack" and Det Insp James Nix said they were working to understand why it happened.
+Police said they were treating it as an "unprovoked attack" and Det Insp James Nix said they were working to understand why it had happened.

 Image caption,